Rigid PCBs vs Flexible Circuits

 Laser Drilling: Use in the creation of highly accurate micro vias.

-Punching: Good for bulk manufacturing, albeit requiring specialist equipment.
+Punching: Good for bulk manufacturing, albeit requires specialist equipment.

 After the holes are drilled, they are plated with copper to form electrical connections within the layers.
 To ensure the mechanical strength of flex and rigid PCB assemblies, the average plating thickness is 1 mil.

-A layer of photosensitive etch-resistant material is placed above the copper layers.
+A layer of photosensitive etch-resist material is placed above the copper layers.
 The required circuit patterns are revealed and developed using photolithography.

 The remaining traces of etch-resist are stripped off and the copper areas that were not covered previously are chemically etched to leave desired circuit traces.